Nursing, Ph.D.

 Most doctoral-level nursing classes are offered on Friday mornings and afternoons during fall and spring semesters.
 The scheduled time for the class takes into consideration students in different time zones.
 The academic year also includes two shorter, intensive courses, taken over the summer on Fridays.

-The Doctor of Philosophy in Nursing requires 51 credits of doctoral coursework (plus a maximum of 18 credits accepted from a master's program) and 12 credits of dissertation research.
+The Doctor of Philosophy in Nursing includes doctoral coursework (plus a maximum of 18 credits accepted from a master's program) and 12 credits of dissertation research.

 Careers